MouadDv/Zain_CTF_2022_writeups/challenge_by_Touhami_Kasbaoui/README.md

 ![readelf -h header](https://pouch.jumpshare.com/preview/BvNXIFjQp8f6YqGbVYaneC7wiItwdnqsmDoPnC9lQo2LDFrfY55bpSL4txKwahbLJmHTIUyC7XoQy9o-VssUUTJprjKJn4snkOQIlHyX-Do)

-What we can learn from this is that this binary entry point is at **0x400144**.
+What we can learn from this, is that the entry point to this binary is at **0x400144**.

 Let's execute the binary.